outoftardis/docs/README.md

 Our goal is to create a similar look-and-feal across API documentation for different libraries and to make it easier for projects to start using Sphinx and reStructuredText markup for their API documentation.

+Browse [our GitHub Pages](https://outoftardis.github.io/docs/) to see the output of these templates.

 ## Other Resources

 - [Quick start with Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html)